 PROGRAM OVERVIEW COURSE REQUIREMENTS REQUEST MORE INFORMATIONAPPLY NOW

 The four-year program allows for part-time or full-time study.
 The program seminars and field projects provide students with leadership experiences in early childhood development, curriculum and program development, assessment, applied research and evaluation, teaching adults and policy design.
 Students are admitted for the program each fall.

-The ECE Ph.D. program is designed to reflect the NAEYC guidelines for developing leadership in the field of early childhood education.
+The Doctor of Philosophy program in early childhood education is designed to reflect the NAEYC guidelines for developing leadership in the field of early childhood education.

 Students are admitted in the fall semester only.
 Applications will be accepted until July 1 for the following fall semester.

 - A total of three recommendations, at least one from a graduate academic source and one from a professional in the field